Hello, front porch.

 It’s a wonderful place.

 A couple of years ago we painted the brick on the porch and the railings and steps and the surrounding foundation.
 It is one of the best decisions we ever made.
-After we painted the brick and we put everything back on the porch and it looked amazing.
+After we painted the brick and put everything back on the porch…

 I am generally not up for rust in my life, so we cleaned it up and repainted the corners, and ordered these planters.

 And the perfect color.